JakubPawinski/gitcode-solutions/README.md

 ### 🌟 Summary

-A developer making steady progress with 1 problems solved and a commitment to continuous learning.
+Congratulations on your first solved problem and a flawless success rate!
+Your quick JavaScript execution and clean‑code style are impressive foundations.
+Keep the momentum, broaden your problem set, and watch your coding confidence soar.

 ---

-**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-02-25 12:32:01 UTC
+**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-09 19:07:38 UTC

 <sub>
 🔥 Current Streak: 1 days |